Sweet Waters: sense-ing legacies of slave-ownership.

 In developing the installation Richard was joined by Jeff Boehm gathering additional field recordings of the water powered hammer mill at Finch’s Foundry in Devon and developing his own response to the themes.

-Resonating from the cycle of walks and repatriating sounds of the manufacture of goods destined for the West Coast of Africa, Soundings responded to a watery sonic environment.
+Resonating from the walking-with and repatriating sounds of the manufacture of goods destined for the West Coast of Africa, Soundings responded to a watery sonic environment.